Your restaurant’s budget and forecast are as close as you’re going to get to seeing the future of your business.

 If your management staff are unaware of your financial status and processes, they won’t know how to effectively order inventory or schedule staff.

 Communicate your budget to your management staff so that they’re aware of your restaurant’s cost limitations.
 Also, if you’ve hired the right people, they’ll be able to take a proactive approach in making decisions that are right for your business.
 So trust your people!

-Street closures, neighborhood block parties, festivals, bad weather, minimum wage increases, food cost increases: each affects your sales and costs.
+Street closures, neighborhood block parties, festivals, bad weather, minimum wage increases (including tipped minimum wage), food cost increases: each affects your sales and costs.